 In addition to meeting the General Admissions Requirements, applicants to the following programs must also meet the following selective criteria.

-The Bachelor of Science in Nursing program requires a program director interview and a criminal background check for admission.
+The Bachelor of Science in Nursing program requires a criminal background check for admission.
 See the "Criminal Background Check" section in this catalog for details.
-The Program Director interview takes into consideration previous academic performance, healthcare experience, and overall professional presentation.
-The outcome of the Program Director interview along with an essay and reference letters are considered in ranking applicants for the waitlist.

 Cardiovascular Sonography